vondreii/vondreii/README.md

 **vondreii/vondreii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-I'm a developer from Newcastle, Australia :)
+I'm a developer from Sydney, Australia :)

 🔭 What I'm working on ...
 - Full time Software Developer
-- Used to work in QA at Bohemia Interactive Simulations
+- Used to work in QA
 - Personal projects (like the ones in this GitHub!)

 🌱 Things I’m currently learning ...